JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### Connect HTTP client

-1. In `shared/src/commonMain/kotlin`, create a new `RocketComponent` class.
+1. In `shared/src/commonMain/kotlin`, create a new `RocketComponent` class in the project folder.
 2. Add the `httpClient` property that will be used to retrieve some rocket launch information through an HTTP GET request:

     ```kotlin